St Mary's Catholic School, Newcastle upon Tyne: Emblem, logos and identities

 The Fleur-de-lis contained within the arms of St Mary's is the symbol most commonly used by the school, and is used on letterheads and newsletters as the logo.
 The lily represents the Mother of God and the three castles represent the city of Newcastle upon Tyne.
-The present arms of the school were designed by the long serving ex Art teacher John Croney and replaced an earlier version.
-The motto of St Mary's is "Auxilium Christianorum" a title of the Blessed Virgin Mary from the Litany of Loretto.
+The motto of St Mary's is "Shining together in faith joy and love", updated in 2024.